 Another harmful misconception about the dentist is that all dental treatments hurt—even if it’s just a routine cleaning.
 Maybe your kids saw a similar scene in their favorite TV show, or perhaps they’ve heard an anxious relative talk about it.
 Because of this, they might anticipate the same thing during their visit, heightening their fear.
 An excellent way to combat this way of thinking is to reenact a dental visit during playtime.
 Just like the dentist’s chair, all it takes is a little familiarity to take away that veneer of fear.

 Like most medical practitioners, people tend to see dentists as sterile, unfeeling people who wouldn’t mind hurting their patients for fun.
 On the contrary, it’s in a dentist’s best interest to make sure their patients get the best care they can—primarily pediatric dentists.
 (Just check out our team!)

 Finding a dentist that connects with your kids, then, is an excellent way for them to break out of that fearful thinking.
 Taking them to a pediatric dentist can help ease their worries in two ways.
 For one, their offices tend to cater more to children and often contain toys and bright colors.
 For another, pediatric dentists are trained to handle child behavior, making it easier for them to connect with your children.

 A dentist isn’t someone to fear of.
-He or she is the right person who can help us have whiter, cleaner and healthier teeth, mouth, and gums.
+He or she is the right person who can help us have whiter; cleaner; and healthier teeth, mouth, and gums.
 However, children will continue to believe misconceptions about the dentist until you help them demystify such beliefs.